Malia Beach

 Is Malia Beach a sandy beach?

-Malia Beach is a sand beach located in the central region of Crete.
+Malia Beach is a sand beach with blue water, in the central region of Crete.

 Is Malia Beach suitable for children?